-CPAWS, in common with many non-profit organizations, makes extensive use of volunteers and donated materials in conducting its activities.
-Volunteers contribute an indeterminable number of hours per year to CPAWS.
-Due to the difficulty in determining their fair value, no attempt has been made to quantify the value of volunteer services in these financial statements.
+CPAWS, in common with many non-profit organizations, makes extensive use of volunteers and donated materials in conducting activities.
+Due to the difficulty in determining the fair value of each individual's contributed services, no attempt has been made to quantify the value of volunteer services in these financial statements.